mdfleming3/mdfleming3.github.io/_posts/2020-07-21-9-sites-businesses-should-use-for-free-stock-photos-in-2020.md

 tags: content-marketing digital-marketing design social-media
 ---

 Using royalty-free stock image websites is like digging through the $5 Wal Mart DVD bin, where you will find ten copies of <i>You Don’t Mess with the Zohan</i> before you find <i>The Shawshank Redemption</i>.
 This process of randomly searching and finding the right photo for your brand or project can become unexpectedly time-consuming.
-To give you all a jump start in your content marketing, I tested nearly 100 free stock photo websites.
+To give your team a jump start in content marketing, I tested nearly 100 free stock photo websites.
 These are the nine that your company should be using.

 #### 1. [Pexels]( http://www.pexels.com/)

-Of all the websites on this list, Pexels is the most complete option.
+Of all websites on this list, Pexels is the most complete option.
 Regardless of your search, you are bound to find high-quality photos that don’t feel like your typical stock photo.
 I recommend this as a starting point on any photo search.

 #### 2. [Pixabay](http://pixabay.com/)